CWC Survey

 Frequently Asked Questions (FAQs)

-There are no open-ended questions in the survey.
+There were no open-ended questions in the survey.
 This is intentional in order to uphold the confidentiality and anonymity of the survey respondents.
 It also prevents comments from triggering investigations.
 (The surveys do not constitute reports about illegal behavior or misconduct.
 Various resources to report misconduct or to seek support are provided throughout the surveys and in the footer of the surveys.)

 In 2021, our campus community came together to share insights and experiences through the Campus Workplace Climate (CWC) Survey.
 The results sparked meaningful action across campus, driving initiatives that aligned with our commitment to a culture of care, wellbeing, and strategic growth.